 Contrary to popular belief, it’s illegal to smoke marijuana (‘ganja’) in Jamaica.
 There are penalties for all drug offences, including those involving ganja.
 Every year many British nationals are arrested for attempting to traffic ganja and other drugs.

-In February 2015, parliament cleared the way for decriminalisation of the possession of small amounts of ganja.
-When the process is complete, possession of up to 2 ounces will continue to be illegal, but will be punishable by an on-the-spot fine.
-Severe penalties will remain in place for other drug related offences, including attempting to export narcotics.
+In April 2015, legislation came into force to decriminalise possession of small amounts of ganja.
+Possession of up to 2 ounces will continue to be illegal, but will be punishable by a fine of JMD500 which is payable within 30 days.
+Severe penalties will remain in place for other drug related offences, including attempting to export narcotics